OpenTreeAPP/OpenTreeAPP/_pages/project.md

 > There is a simpler solution – and it’s our most powerful weapon in the fight against climate change: trees.

-> The weight of CO2 sequestered in the tree per year (Kg)
+> The weight of CO2 sequestered in the coconut tree per year (Kg)

 |Age of the tree(Year)|Tall variety|Dwarf variety|
 |:---:|:---:|:---:|